webstriiix/dattabot-blockchain-test/README.md

 - Env (optional): COINGECKO_HOST, COINGECKO_API_KEY, OPEN_ER_HOST, OPEN_ER_API_KEY to override hosts/keys
 - Frontend file: frontend-crypto/index.html (static UI served by the crypto server)

-If you'd like, I can open a PR with this README addition or also add a short example curl command to the README.